 What's the latest I can book a ticket for a qualifying event?

 Tickets can be purchased up until one week before the date of the qualifying event if you are paying by cheque.
-If you are paying for tickets via a debit / credit card, you can pay up until the 12 noon on the Friday before the match.
+If you are paying for tickets via a debit / credit card, you can pay up until the 12 noon on the Friday before the match with the exception of mid-week qualifiers, which will see ticket sales close as of 12 noon on the Monday before the match.
 Tickets cannot be purchased after such time.
 Please also note that tickets cannot be purchased on the day.
 If you have not booked your ticket(s) in advance, you will not be able to fish on the day.

 What date will the final be held on?

-The Grand Final will be held at Maver Larford Lakes on Saturday 5th September, 2015.
+The Grand Final will be held at Maver Hayfield Lakes on Saturday 3rd September, 2016.

 It's all about drawing an end peg in the final?